Guide 12 chapters

 ”Free consultation""Free Consultation”

-Consistency reinforces recognition.
-They searched because they saw something.
+Someone searched because they saw something specific.
 Show them that thing.
+Consistency builds recognition and trust.

 Measuring the Gap